Transformers: Live-action film franchise (2007–present)

-Aligned Universe (2010–present)
+Aligned Universe (2010–2021)

 Hasbro, in an attempt to stop the wave of reboots that started in 2001, created the Aligned Universe, with the intent to unify every Transformers media into one continuity.
-The name of this continuity, however is not official; it was adopted by the fans after Hasbro referred to it as an "Aligned Continuity".
+The name of this continuity however, is not official; it was adopted by the fans after Hasbro referred to it as an "Aligned Continuity".

-The toy lines derived from this continuity are Transformers: Generations, Transformers: Rescue Bots, and Transformers Go!.
+The toy lines derived from this continuity are Transformers: Generations, Transformers: Rescue Bots, and Transformers Go!
 The television series belonging to the Aligned Universe include Transformers: Prime (including its concluding film Prime Beast Hunters: Predacons Rising), the Rescue Bots TV series, its sequel Transformers: Rescue Bots Academy, the Go! anime adaptation, and the 2015 series Transformers: Robots in Disguise.

 The video games that are part of this shared universe are Transformers: War for Cybertron (including its Nintendo DS version and the companion Transformers: Cybertron Adventures), Transformers: Fall of Cybertron, the Prime video game adaptation, and Transformers: Rise of the Dark Spark, that serves as a conclusion of the Cybertron series and crossover with the live-action film video game series.

-So far four novels have been published: Transformers: Exodus, Transformers: Exiles, Transformers: Retribution, and Transformers: The Covenant of Primus.
+Four novels set within the continuity have been published: Transformers: Exodus, Transformers: Exiles, Transformers: Retribution, and Transformers: The Covenant of Primus.
 The first three were published by Del Rey Books, while Covenant of Primus was published by 47North.
-In addition, IDW Publishing has published several comic books, including graphic novels, while Titan Magazines published Transformers Comic UK, a 20 issues series from 2007 to 2014.
+In addition, IDW Publishing has published several comic books, including graphic novels, while Titan Magazines published Transformers Comic UK, a 20-issue series from 2007 to 2014.

-The video games, novels, and television series contradict each other due to creative differences, miscommunications, constant team changes, and Aaron Archer being replaced with a different person that had no knowledge of the 354-page brand bible, "The Binder of Revelation".
+The video games, novels, and television series contradict each other due to creative differences, miscommunications, constant team changes, and Aaron Archer being replaced with a different person that did not know the 354-page brand bible, "The Binder of Revelation".